-Kitsune Udon is a Japanese noodle soup in dashi broth, topped with seasoned fried tofu, pink-swirl narutomaki fish cake, and scallions.
+Kitsune Udon is an iconic Japanese noodle soup featuring seasoned fried tofu in dashi broth and topped with pink-swirl narutomaki fish cake and scallions.
 This hearty udon soup is one of the most popular, classic Japanese noodle dishes.

-Put the kombu and 2 ½ cup water in a measuring cup for at least 30 minutes.
+Put the kombu and water in a measuring cup for at least 30 minutes.
 If you have time, soak for 3 hours or up to half a day.
-Kombu’s flavor comes out naturally from soaking in water.
-If you don’t have time at all, skip soaking.
+The kombu’s flavor comes out naturally from soaking it in water.
+If you don’t have time, skip soaking.

-Transfer kombu and water to a saucepan.
+Transfer the kombu and water to a saucepan.
 Slowly bring to a boil over medium-low heat.

-Just before boiling (you will see bubbles around the edges of the pan), remove the kombu.
+Just before the liquid boils (you will see bubbles around the edges of the pan), remove the kombu.
 If you leave the kombu inside, the dashi will become slimy and bitter.
-Now this broth is Kombu Dashi (vegetarian/vegan) and it's ready to make udon soup.
-For non-vegetarian/vegan, add 1 ½ cups katsuobushi and bring it to a boil again.
+Now, this broth is vegetarian/vegan-friendly Kombu Dashi and it's ready to use.
+For non-vegetarian/vegan, add the katsuobushi and bring it to a boil again.

 Once the dashi is boiling, reduce the heat, simmer for just 15 seconds, and turn off the heat.
 Let the katsuobushi sink to the bottom, about 10-15 minutes.
 Strain the dashi through a fine-mesh sieve set over a saucepan.
-Now you have roughly 2 ¼ cup dashi.
+Now you have homemade Awase Dashi.

-In a saucepan, add the dashi, 1 Tbsp mirin, 1 tsp sugar, 1 Tbsp soy sauce, and ½ tsp kosher salt and bring to boil.
+In a saucepan, add the dashi, mirin, sugar, soy sauce, and salt and bring it to a boil.
 Once boiling, turn off the heat or cover and keep on a low simmer.

-Squeeze excess liquid from the inariage (or you can keep it as it is).
+Squeeze the excess liquid from the Inari age (or you can keep it as is).
 Cut the green onion into thin slices.
-Slice the Narutomaki fish cake into 1/8 inch (3 mm).
+Cut the narutomaki fish cake into ⅛-inch (3 mm) slices.

-Bring a large pot of water to boil for udon noodles.
-My favorite udon is the frozen Sanuki Udon.
-Cook the frozen udon noodles in boiling water for 1 minute (no need to defrost).
+Bring a large pot of water to a boil for the udon noodles.
+My favorite udon is frozen Sanuki udon.
+Reheat the frozen udon noodles in boiling water for 1 minute (no need to defrost).
 If you use dry noodles, follow the package instructions.

 Pick up the noodles in a strainer or drain the hot water.
-Make sure to remove excess water (which will end up diluting your soup).
+Make sure to shake off the excess water (which will end up diluting your soup).